TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 **Warning: content spoilers below!**
 ### 0.4.6
+* General
+    * Fixed a bug with how Nemesis Commando checks to reload after Single Tap's stock count changes.
 * Items
+    * All items and equipment have better positioning in the logbook.
     * Relic of Termination now grants double time for bosses and drops the boss's relevant boss item.
 The mark now properly works on bosses as well.
     * Adjusted Relic of Termination's drop rates.
+    * Adjusted how Relic of Termination scales marked enemy health - it has a lower multiplier, but also grants an additional flat amount of health.
     * Relic of Termination's marker now immediately disappears upon killing the marked enemy.
     * Detritive Trematode can no longer be applied to the Artifact Reliquary.
+    * Adjusted how Relic of Force adjusts skill cooldowns to fix some mod incompatabilities.
+    * X4 and Termination's icons have been cleaned up.
+    * Coffee Bag and Needles now have item displays.
+    * Disabled Baby's Toys.
+The item does work, but it has a lot of issues which would take a decent amount of time to address, so it's being disabled for now.

 ### 0.4.5
 * General